RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

   What a stacked lineup!
   See the schedule here: [link](https://sites.google.com/view/siam-nynjpa/annual-meeting/program).

-- \newicon I'm giving a talk at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.
+- I'm giving a talk at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.

-- New prepreint on arXiv: [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952).

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

+September 2023

+- New prepreint on arXiv: [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952).

 May 2023